RIITIIR: Artwork

 According to Kjellson, the artwork "deals with certain forces that all human beings share and/or have in common.
-More relevant in ancient times than modern times, we’ve moved away from human instincts to a certain extent.
+More relevant in ancient times than in modern times, we’ve moved away from human instincts to a certain extent.
 We have looked at all the mythology, the Indian, Egyptian and Norse.
-You can find loads of the same ways of looking at life, approaching life, taking the first steps so to speak.
+You can find loads of the same ways of looking at life, approaching life, and taking the first steps so to speak.
 We shared more or less the same philosophy, the same approach to life.
 Didn’t matter where it came from, didn’t matter who you talk to.
 There’s a lot of common deities, the basics of the first primal steps, the first primal rituals of man, of civilizations.
 And these civilizations didn’t have any contact at all, it’s very interesting how humans come to think the same way, we share some instincts."

 Critical reception

 RIITIIR received mostly positive reviews from music critics.
 Exclaim!'s Natalie Zina Walschots praised the album, describing it as "vast and breathtaking" and "simply stellar".
 Walschots wrote that "The spiralling, tentacle-like guitar structures are as muscular as there are strange, probing and exploring.
 The drumming creates a vastness, a sense of space that sounds capable of containing galaxies, but then a startlingly bare acoustic guitar passage, like the one at the end of "Death in the Eyes of Dawn," suddenly becomes intimate and lonely.
 Grutle Kjellson's trademark harsh vocals find a counterpoint in Herbrand Larson's melodic clean singing, and the two styles often duel one another, caught in each other's inexorable orbit."
 Pitchfork's Grayson Currin was more critical of the album, describing it as "a restless and sometimes laborious album that attempts to spotlight all of Enslaved's parts in one very overbearing package.
 For 67 minutes, one shift only gives way to another surprise, enabling an album that's busy enough to be called boring."
 He did however note that this "doesn't mean that these 67 minutes are without their rewards.
 Enslaved are still very good at generating ideas, if not sequencing or filtering them on RIITIIR.
 The ferocious blast that begins "Thoughts Like Hammers", for instance, is rapturous.
 Several of Larsen's sections are sharp enough to be called catchy, too; indeed, throughout RIITIIR, many of the less claustrophobic moments offer a balmy respite in the midst of the spastic, ceaseless changes."